SimonGit0/circuit-drawing/README.md

 # CircuitDrawing
 This is a small tool that allows you to create vector graphics for electrical circuit diagrams in an easy-to-use way.
 I have created this program with visual basic .NET during my time at university to create nice-looking circuit diagrams for various papers and scientific presentations.
+Please see the small Demo here, it contains two simple demo schematics created using this tool and displayed in a LaTeX pdf: https://github.com/SimonGit0/circuit-drawing/blob/master/Demo/Demo.pdf

 ## Getting Started – Install
 The program is designed to run out of the box without installation.
 All needed binaries to run under windows are in the folder Install_Dir.
 Just copy this folder to any destination you like and start the main program "CircuitDrawing.exe"